 The College Arts Scholarship is open to all graduating High School seniors in Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington counties who will attend an accredited college or university with a course of study in the arts, culture, or heritage fields.
 Individual scholarship awards range from $3,000 to $5,200.

-Apply HERE for the 2022 College Arts Scholarship
+Check back later for the 2023 College Arts Scholarship application!

 In memory of the Simek's dedication and lasting impact on the arts in the Brazos Valley, The Arts Council is honored to be the home of the Netta Jackson Simek Emerging Artist Scholarship.
 This scholarship has been awarded annually to one innovative young woman student since May of 2017.

-Apply HERE for the 2022 Netta Jackson Simek Emerging Artist Scholarship
+Check back later for the 2023 Netta Jackson Simek Emerging Artist Scholarship application!

 James Young Bradfield IV (11/5/1950-2/22/2021) graduated from the University of Texas, Austin in 1973 and received his Doctor of Philosophy from Ohio State University in 1979.
 Following Post- Doctoral work in Canada Jay began a career in research that led him to the Texas A&M Medical School.
 While Jay’s career focused on Biochemistry and Medical Research, he never lost his love for music and the fine arts.